At a glance…

 After you have registered for the program, please book your flights to arrive at the Auckland International Airport (AKL).
 Canadian travelers do not require a visa to enter New Zealand for a duration of 90 days.
 Your airport pick-up is included in your Program Fee.

-When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Britomart, Auckland.
+When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Mt Eden Village, Auckland.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

 If you are traveling in New Zealand prior to your volunteer program, you will need to arrange your own transport to the accommodation in Auckland the day before your program orientation.